Christelle74/PhilippeChristelle_P14_HRNet/hrnet/README.md

   - Open a new terminal
   - Run `cd hrnet`
   - Then run the `npm start` command that will allow you to run the application on http://localhost:3000
-  - Replace in API file the url with 'http://localhost:5000/employees'

 **3- Testing :**